syntaxia-baas/syntaxia-open-stack/README.md

 yarn db:push

 #### WEB APP ####
+## Navigate to the web app directory
+cd apps/web

 # Create a .env.development file in the root at web app (../apps/web/) and server url
 # as env variable.
 It should be something like below
 NEXT_PUBLIC_AWS_API_GATEWAY_URL=http://localhost:8080

+## Navigate back to the project root directory and run below commands
+cd syntaxia-open-stack

 # Build the entire monorepo (shared packages, frontend, and backend).
 # This step is necessary before running the application.